 - Nipple pain persisting 30 seconds beyond latching (constant pain is not normal)

 - Baby biting or frequently pulling-off

 - Concerns about supply or weight gain

 - Persistent red, warm, or tender areas of the breast (if fever or chills are present this should be evaluated the same day by an adult medical provider)

-We also recommending speaking to one of our advice nurses if your adult physician has prescribed you a medication and has told you not to breastfeed while on the medication.
-Often it is still safe to nurse.
+We also recommend speaking to one of our advice nurses if your adult physician has prescribed your medication and has told you not to breastfeed while on the medication.